vickumar1981/svalidate/README.md

  -  if the `hasContactInfo` flag is false, then both `phone` and `address` should be empty

-An example validator for `Address` might look like:
+An example validator for `Person` might look like:

 ```scala
 package text.example